uhppoted/uhppoted-httpd/README.md

 **SECURITY NOTICE**

-Versions _v0.8.8 and earlier have a bug in the authentication logic that allows a deleted user to log in unless the system has been restarted.
-This has been fixed in:
+Versions _v0.8.8_ and earlier have a bug in the authentication logic that allows a deleted user to log in unless the system has been restarted.
+This has been fixed in version v0.8.9+.
-- the _main_ branch
-- the (as yet unreleased) version v0.8.9
-- the latest _ghcr.io_ _Docker_ image

-1. If you're running _uhppoted-httpd_ as a console application, please either
-   - Restart _uhppoted-httpd_
-   - Clone the repository and build an updated version with the fix

-2. If you're running _uhppoted-httpd_ as a service/daemon, please either
-   - Restart the _uhppoted-httpd_ service/daemon
-   - Clone the repository and build an updated version with the fix

-3. If you're running a Docker image, please update to the latest version on ghcr.io

 ## Status